Metro Denver EDC accents strengths and challenges to state in ‘Toward a More Competitive Colorado’ report

 Benchmark study examines competitive factors related to state’s economic growth.

 On Nov.
-18, 2015, the Metro Denver Economic Development Corporation (Metro Denver EDC) released the 11th edition of its Toward a More Competitive Colorado (TMCC) report.
-The annual benchmark study analyzes Colorado's strengths, challenges, and opportunities for future job growth and economic expansion.
+3, 2016, the Metro Denver Economic Development Corporation (Metro Denver EDC) released the 12th edition of its Toward a More Competitive Colorado (TMCC), an annual benchmark report of 111 measures analyzing Colorado's strengths, challenges, and opportunities for future job growth and economic expansion.

-First published in 2005, TMCC is the foremost effort to compare Colorado's competitive position against the other 49 states.
-The study is researched by the Metro Denver EDC's Chief Economist Patty Silverstein, along with Senior Economist David Hansen of Development Research Partners, and is presented in cooperation with Wells Fargo.
+First published in 2005, the report evaluates Colorado's competitive position against the other 49 states.
+The study is researched by the Metro Denver EDC's Chief Economist, Patty Silverstein and Senior Economist David Hansen of Development Research Partners, and is presented in cooperation with Wells Fargo.